Melting of floating ice cylinders in fresh and saline environments: Experimental results

 \subsection{Time evolution of the stability of cylinders}

-Figure \ref{fig:stability} reports the temporal evolution of the stability index SI, as defined in subsection \ref{sec:stabIndex}, for three cases: fresh water S=\SI{0}{\gram\per\liter}, saline water with S=\SI{10}{\gram\per\liter}, and saline water with S=\SI{35}{\gram\per\liter}.
-The times of rotations of the freshwater cylinder are marked as vertical dashed lines (the saline cases do not rotate).
-First, we can support the statement that it is energetically favourable for the cylinder to rotate --- i.e. that a rotation lowers the gravitational potential energy of the cylinder, as in equations \ref{eqn:potEn1} and \ref{eqn:potEn2} --- by noting that in the fresh water case the stability index shows a well-defined increase across rotations\footnote{In some rotation events, the increase in stability index is less prominent than in others.
+Figure \ref{fig:stability} reports the temporal evolution of the stability index SI, as defined in subsection \ref{sec:stabIndex}, for three cases: fresh water S=\qty{0}{\gram\per\liter}, saline water with S=\qty{10}{\gram\per\liter}, and saline water with S=\qty{35}{\gram\per\liter}.
+The times of rotations of the freshwater cylinder are marked as vertical dashed lines (the saline cases do not rotate). {First, we can support the statement that it is energetically favourable for the cylinder to rotate --- i.e. that a rotation lowers the gravitational potential energy of the cylinder --- by noting that in the fresh water case the stability index shows a well-defined increase across rotations}\footnote{In some rotation events, the increase in stability index is less prominent than in others.
 This is due to two factors.
 In some cases the angular rotation is very small, and the vertical displacement of the center of mass is minimal.
 In some other case, the cylinder ``overshoots'', surpassing the closest stable equilibrium point and reaching a further one, which may have a similar stability index.}.
 Second, the stability index of the saline water cases shows a clear increase over time.
-This is consistent with our experimental observations of the absence of rotations in the saline water case, and supports the statement that the morphology evolution progressively stabilises the cylinder.
-Most notably, this is only based on geometrical arguments, and not on the flow dynamics.
+This is consistent with our experimental observations of the absence of rotations in the saline water case, and supports the statement that the morphology evolution progressively stabilises the cylinder. {Most notably, the evolution of the stability of the cylinder is not connected to the flow dynamics, but rather only to the balance between gravity and buoyancy.}